c-maine/Reinforcement-Learning/README.md

 5. [TD_LSTD_vF.ipynb](https://github.com/c-maine/Reinforcement-Learning/blob/master/TD_LSTD_vF.ipynb) is an implementation of the Temporal Difference and Least Squares Temporal Difference Learning algorithms.

-**Example experiment**
+**Example**

-The image below is taken from the [Bayesian_optimisation_vF.ipynb](https://github.com/c-maine/Reinforcement-Learning/blob/master/Bayesian_optimisation_vF.ipynb) and is a 3D visualisation of the Branin Hoo function.
+The image below is taken from the [Bayesian_optimisation_vF.ipynb](https://github.com/c-maine/Reinforcement-Learning/blob/master/Bayesian_optimisation_vF.ipynb) and is a 3D visualisation of the Branin Hoo function on which Bayesian optimisation is performed.

 ![alt text](https://github.com/c-maine/Reinforcement-Learning/blob/master/brian-hoo.png)